microsoft/Bringing-Old-Photos-Back-to-Life/README.md

 python train_domain_B.py --continue_train --training_dataset domain_B --name domainB_old_photos --label_nc 0 --loadSize 256 --fineSize 256 --dataroot [your_data_folder]  --no_instance --resize_or_crop crop_only --batchSize 120 --no_html --gpu_ids 0,1,2,3 --self_gen --nThreads 4 --n_downsample_global 3 --k_size 4 --use_v2 --mc 64 --start_r 1 --kl 1 --no_cgan --outputs_dir [your_output_folder]  --checkpoints_dir [your_ckpt_folder]
 ```
-Note: For the --name option, please ensure your experiment name contains "domainA" or "domainB", which will be used to select different dataset
+Note: For the --name option, please ensure your experiment name contains "domainA" or "domainB", which will be used to select different dataset.

 ### 3) Train the mapping network between domains